Israeli strikes kill 33, topple buildings in Gaza City - WTMJ

 GAZA CITY, Gaza Strip (AP) — Israeli airstrikes on Gaza City flattened three buildings and killed at least 33 people Sunday, medics said, making it the deadliest single attack since heavy fighting broke out between Israel and the territory’s militant Hamas rulers nearly a week ago.

+The violence, which came as international mediators worked to broker a cease-fire and stave off an Israeli ground invasion of the territory, marked the worst fighting here since the devastating 2014 war in Gaza.

+The airstrikes Sunday hit a busy downtown street of residential buildings and storefronts over the course of five minutes just after midnight, destroying two adjacent buildings and one about 50 yards (meters) down the road.

-A rescuer could be seen shouting into a hole in the rubble.
-“Can you hear me?” he called out.
+At one point, a rescuer shouted, “Can you hear me?” into a hole in the rubble.
 “Are you OK?”
-Minutes later, first responders managed to pull a survivor out and carried him off on an orange stretcher.
-The Gaza Health Ministry said 12 women and eight children were among those killed, with another 50 people wounded in the attack.
+Minutes later, first responders pulled a survivor out and carried him off on an orange stretcher.
+The Gaza Health Ministry said 12 women and eight children were among those killed, with another 50 people wounded in the attack, and rescue efforts are still underway.

 Earlier, the Israeli military said it destroyed the home of Gaza’s top Hamas leader, Yahiyeh Sinwar, in a separate strike in the southern town of Khan Younis.
 It was the third such attack in the last two days on the homes of senior Hamas leaders, who have gone underground.

-Israel appears to have stepped up strikes in recent days to inflict as much damage as possible on Hamas as international mediators try to broker a cease-fire.
+Israel appears to have stepped up strikes in recent days to inflict as much damage as possible on Hamas as international mediators work to end the fighting.
 But targeting the group’s leaders could hinder those efforts.
 A U.S. diplomat is in the region to try to de-escalate tensions, and the U.N.
 Security Council is set to meet Sunday.

+In its airstrikes, Israel has leveled a number of Gaza City’s tallest office and residential buildings, alleging they contain Hamas military infrastructure.
+Among them was the building housing The Associated Press office and those of other media outlets.

-At least 181 Palestinians have been killed in Gaza, including 52 children and 31 women, with 1,225 wounded.
+At least 188 Palestinians have been killed in Gaza, including 55 children and 33 women, with 1,230 people wounded.
 Eight people in Israel have been killed, including a 5-year-old boy and a soldier.

 The military said Sunday it struck Sinwar’s home and that of his brother Muhammad, another senior Hamas member.
 On Saturday it destroyed the home of Khalil al-Hayeh, a senior figure in Hamas’ political branch.